- Related SDGs

-JCR has been implementing a wide range of measures to mitigate its environmental impact, including reducing CO2 emissions and effectively using water resources.
-For example, we have worked to transition to LED lighting at all company facilities and shift all our commercial vehicles, including those used at plants and the Research Institute, to hybrid cars and electric vehicles.
+JCR has been taking a wide range of steps to mitigate its environmental impact, including reducing CO2 emissions and effectively using water resources.
+For example, we have worked to transition to LED lighting at all company facilities and shift all our company cars, including those used at plants and the Research Institute, to hybrid cars and electric vehicles.
 In addition, we have promoted measures such as reducing water use at manufacturing sites, along with adopting single-use bioreactors to ensure the efficient use of manufacturing facilities.

-JCR has seen an increase in total energy use (electricity, gas) as its business results have grown.
-In the Research Division, total energy use has increased due to the start of operation of the Clinical Trial Material Manufacturing Center (CTMC) and Cell Processing Center (CPC) in 2016.
-In the Production Division, total energy use has remained mostly flat, mainly owing to the installation of highly energy-efficient equipment and revisions to how we use energy.
-We expect to obtain data on energy use in business activities (mainly gasoline) from FY2019.
+JCR has seen an uptrend in total energy use (electricity, gas) as its business results have grown.
+In the Research Division, total energy use has increased with the opening of the Clinical Trial Material Manufacturing Center (CTMC) and Cell Processing Center (CPC) in 2016.
+In the Production Division, total energy use has remained mostly flat, mainly owing to the installation of highly energy-efficient equipment and changes in how we use energy.

 We have seen a decrease in the use of water resources, despite growth in our business results.
-The main reasons for the decrease were reductions in the amount of water used in research and production processes and efforts to promote the recovery, reuse, etc. of exhaust steam.
-Notably, there has been a consistent decline in the amount of water resources used in production activities.
+The main reasons have been reductions in the amount of water used in research and production processes and efforts such as promoting the recovery and reuse of exhaust steam.
+Notably, there has been a consistent decline in the use of water resources in production activities.
 All water used in research and production activities has been treated appropriately.